h-xiao/h-xiao.github.io/_posts/2019-12-13-sector_fundamentals_plotting.md

 # Part 2: Plotting Financial Ratios by Sector to Find Outperforming Stocks

 Now let's plot the ROA, ROE, and ROI for stocks in the S&P 500 grouped by Sub-Industry.
-The reason I separate it by industry is because the balance sheet for companies in different industries will vary widely and will become uncomparable if we plot everything in a single scatterplot.
+The reason I separate it by sub industry is because the balance sheet for companies in different sub industries will vary widely and will become uncomparable if we plot everything in a single scatterplot.

 We'll create a distinct industry list to loop through after when we create the sub plots.
 We'll also define a color list that each sub plot will use to distinguish the different companies.